Alien Registration Forms on Microfilm, 1940 - 1944

 What are AR-2s?

 Alien Registration Forms ("AR-2s") document the presence of noncitizens in the United States during the Second World War.
-The Immigration and Naturalization Service ("INS") used the Form AR-2 to make a record of all aliens residing in or entering the country between August 1940 and March 31, 1944.
+The Immigration and Naturalization Service ("INS") used the Form AR-2 to make a record of all noncitizens residing in or entering the country between August 1940 and March 31, 1944.
 Although stamped with an Alien Registration Number ("A-Number"), AR-2s are a distinct records series and are not Alien Files ("A-Files").

 The Alien Registration Program was a World War II-era national security measure ordered by the original Alien Registration Act of 1940.
 That 1940 Act directed INS to fingerprint and register every alien age 14 and older living or arriving in the United States.
 (This ambitious project was separate from “enemy alien registration;” the Alien Registration Program sought to make a registry of all aliens in the country, not just the citizens of enemy nations).
 For this purpose, INS introduced the Alien Registration Form AR-2, a form individually stamped with a unique personal identifier, the Alien Registration Number ("A-Number").

-The Alien Registration Program registered over 5.6 million aliens between August 1, 1940 and March 31, 1944, when the AR-2 records series closed.
+The Alien Registration Program registered over 5.6 million noncitizens between August 1, 1940 and March 31, 1944, when the AR-2 records series closed.
 Alien Registration continued after April 1, 1944, but on different forms filed in a new series of individual records, Alien Files ("A-Files").

 The Forms Today